denten-books/plain-text/1-chapter.md

 textuality.
 The simulated book no longer plays by the same rules as print.
 The bibliographic illusion veils device internals.
-The universal Turing machine, from which all computational devices inherit, reveals itself ultimately as a species of control mechanisms.
+The universal Turing machine, from which all computational devices inherit, reveals itself ultimately as a species of control mechanism.
 Yet the Turing machine, and subsequently all computers, belong also, in part, to the long history of the book.
 In this chapter, I draw several pre-histories of the literary device, first as a formal technique, then as an thought experiment, and finally as a control mechanism.